-- the progress in, and the costs of, our ongoing and planned development activities for pimavanserin, post-marketing studies to be conducted over the next several years, commercial activities for NUPLAZID, and other research and development programs; - the costs of maintaining and developing our sales and marketing capabilities for NUPLAZID; - the costs of establishing, or contracting for, sales and marketing capabilities for other product candidates; - · the amount of U.S. product sales from NUPLAZID; - the costs of preparing applications for regulatory approvals for NUPLAZID in jurisdictions other than the United States, and potentially in additional indications other than in PDP and for other product candidates, as well as the costs required to support review of such applications; - the costs of manufacturing and distributing NUPLAZID for commercial use in the United States; - our ability to obtain regulatory approval for, and subsequently generate product sales from, NUPLAZID in jurisdictions other than the United States or in additional indications other than in PDP, or from other product candidates; - the costs of acquiring additional product candidates or research and development programs; - the scope, prioritization and number of research and development programs; - the ability of our collaborators and us to reach the milestones and other events or developments triggering payments under our collaboration or license agreements, or our collaborators' ability to make payments under these agreements; - our ability to enter into new, and to maintain existing, collaboration and license agreements; - + the extent to which we are obligated to reimburse collaborators or collaborators are obligated to reimburse us for costs under collaboration agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - + the costs of securing manufacturing arrangements and supply for clinical production of pimavanserin or other product candidates; and - the costs associated with litigation, including the costs incurred in defending against claims made in the consolidated putative class action that was commenced following our announcement of the update to the timing of our planned NDA submission to the FDA for NUPLAZID and the subsequent decline of the price of our common stock in March 2015.
+- the progress in, and the costs of, our ongoing and planned development activities for pimavanserin, post-marketing studies for NUPLAZID to be conducted over the next several years, ongoing and planned commercial activities for NUPLAZID, and other research and development programs; - the costs of maintaining and developing our sales and marketing capabilities for NUPLAZID; - the costs of establishing, or contracting for, sales and marketing capabilities for other product candidates; - the amount of U.S. product sales from NUPLAZID; - the costs of preparing applications for regulatory approvals for NUPLAZID in jurisdictions other than the United States, and potentially in additional indications other than in PDP and for other product candidates, as well as the costs required to support review of such applications; - the costs of manufacturing and distributing NUPLAZID for commercial use in the United States; - our ability to obtain regulatory approval for, and subsequently generate product sales from, NUPLAZID in jurisdictions other than the United States or in additional indications other than in PDP, or from other product candidates; - the costs of acquiring additional product candidates or research and development programs; - the scope, prioritization and number of our research and development programs; - the ability of our collaborators and us to reach the milestones and other events or developments triggering payments under our collaboration or license agreements, or our collaborators' ability to make payments under these agreements; - our ability to enter into new, and to maintain existing, collaboration and license agreements; - the extent to which we are obligated to reimburse collaborators or collaborators are obligated to reimburse us for costs under collaboration agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of maintaining or securing manufacturing arrangements and supply for clinical or commercial production of pimavanserin or other product candidates; and - the costs associated with litigation, including the costs incurred in defending against any product liability claims that may be brought against us related to NUPLAZID and against claims made in connection with our announcement of the update to the timing of our planned NDA submission to the FDA for NUPLAZID and the subsequent decline of the price of our common stock in March 2015.